-Bold colour pops can be seen in Interior Desire’s post on colourful kitchens and dining areas from May, showing that bright was the way to go this summer.
-We love the colourful world map wall in No.2 and retro feel of No.3.
+Bold color pops can be seen in Interior Desire’s post on colorful kitchens and dining areas from May, showing that bright was the way to go this summer.
+We love the colorful world map wall in No.2 and retro feel of No.3.

 It’s hard to stay creative when busy lives always get in the way but Mathilde Heart Manech is on hand with fifteen helpful tips to ensure you maintain creativity no matter how busy you are - a must-read for busy bloggers!